 Orientation of the rod and the slot

-Please note that the orientation of both the rod and the slot in the illustration refer to frame A, only!
-The drawing does not indicate anything regarding the orientation of the rod relative to the slot in frame B. More precisely:
+Please note that the orientation of the rod and the slot in the illustration refer to frame A, only!
+The drawing does not indicate anything regarding the orientation of the rod relative to the slot as seen or measured in frame B. More precisely:

-Frame A: Seen and measured from an observer located at a fixed point in frame A, the slot is always oriented horizontally in parallel to the rod and parallel to the xA-axis in the collision scenario.
+Frame A: Seen and measured from an observer located at a fixed point in frame A, the slot is always oriented horizontally, i.e. parallel to the rod and parallel to the xA-axis in our collision scenario.
 In frame A both of the slot’s ends always have a y-coordinate yA = 0.
 In frame A both ends of the rod always reside at the same y-coordinate during the fall of the rod.

 These appear to be trivial statements.
 But we will later see that these point of our setup are really worth to be emphasized.
 They mark important initial conditions.